vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-artifact-lab.md

 Before starting this lab, ensure that:

 1. You have completed the [ASP.NET Web App Build with Ubuntu Runner](./build-ubuntu-runner-lab.md) lab.
-2. The **ASP.NET Web App Build on Ubuntu Runner Workflow** is functional and capable of generating build artifacts.
+2. The **ASP.NET Web App Build on Ubuntu Runner Workflow** is functional and capable of generating build artifact.

 Refer to the [ASP.NET Web App Upload Artifact Starter](./upload-artifact-starter.md) file for the initial workflow content.